Countably-categorical Boolean rings with distinguished ideals: Introduction

 The problem of describing $\omega$-categorical Boolean algebras with finitely many distinguished ideals arose during the classification by Macintyre and Rosenstein~\cite{MacRos} of $\omega$-categorical rings without nilpotent elements.
 If $C_{1},\ldots,C_{n}$ are closed subsets of a compact Stone space $X$ and $J_{i}$ is the ideal of $R$ (the Boolean algebra underlying $X$) corresponding to $C_{i}$ under the Stone correspondence, they showed that the Boolean algebra system $(R,J_{1},\ldots,J_{n})$ with distinguished ideals is $\omega$-categorical iff $\langle J_{1},\ldots,J_{n}\rangle$ is a finite sub-algebra of the set $H(R)$ of all ideals of $R$, viewed as a Heyting algebra, and $R/J$ has only finitely many atoms for each $J\in\langle J_{1},\ldots,J_{n}\rangle$.

-There have been a number of subsequent studies of this condition, mostly from the viewpoint of Heyting algebras.
+There have been a number of subsequent studies of this condition (see~\cite{Alaev,AppsBP,Palchunov,Touraille}), mostly from the viewpoint of Heyting algebras.
 In this paper we adopt a topological approach that looks at partitions of the Stone space, working with partially ordered sets rather than the more complex structure of Heyting algebras.
 This is a natural approach, as Macintyre and Rosenstein's result originally arose as a question about distinguished closed subsets of a Stone space.
-We also generalise by considering Boolean rings which may not have an identity rather than just Boolean algebras, as both compact and non-compact Stone spaces arise naturally in the study of $\omega$-categorical structures.
+We generalise by considering Boolean rings which may not have an identity rather than just Boolean algebras, as both compact and locally compact Stone spaces arise naturally in the study of $\omega$-categorical structures.

-First, we recall some definitions. \begin{definition} A \emph{PO system }is a set $P$ with an anti-symmetric transitive relation $<$; equivalently, it is a poset with a distinguished subset $P_{1}$, where $p<p$ iff $p\in P_{1}$.
+Finally, we classify $\omega$-categorical Boolean rings with finitely many distinguished ideals by identifying relevant invariants, firstly in terms of finite PO systems (posets with a distinguished subset) and secondly in terms of finite posets.
+By~\cite[Theorem~5]{MacRos}, Boolean structures of this form can be combined with a finite structure $M$ and some distinguished substructures of $M$ to create \emph{``filtered Boolean extensions''} which are also $\omega$-categorical; Schmerl~\cite{Schmerl} extended this result to include infinite structures $M$ where $M$ together with the distinguished substructures is $\omega$-categorical.
+It is therefore of some interest to understand and classify the Boolean structures that underpin these filtered Boolean extensions.

-If $X$ is a topological space and $S\subseteq X$, we write $S^{\prime}$ for the \emph{derived set }of $S$, namely the set of all limit points of $S$, and $\overline{S}$ for the closure of $S$.
+First, we recall some definitions. \begin{definition} If $X$ is a topological space and $S\subseteq X$, we write $S^{\prime}$ for the \emph{derived set }of $S$, namely the set of all limit points of $S$, and $\overline{S}$ for the closure of $S$.
 We say that $S$ is \emph{crowded} (or \emph{dense-in-itself}) if it has no isolated points; equivalently, if $S\subseteq S^{\prime}$.

 A \emph{topological Boolean Algebra (TBA)} is a Boolean algebra with an additional unary operator $^{\prime}$ satisfying $0^{\prime}=0$, $(A\cup B){}^{\prime}=A^{\prime}\cup B^{\prime}$ and $A^{\prime}{}^{\prime}\subseteq A{}^{\prime}$; and a \emph{closure algebra }is a Boolean algebra together with an additional closure operator $^{-}$ such that $A\subseteq\overline{A}$, $\overline{\overline{A}}=\overline{A}$, $\overline{A\cup B}=\overline{A}\cup\overline{B}$, and $\overline{0}=0$.
 A TBA ($\mathscr{D},^{\prime})$ can also be viewed as a closure algebra ($\mathscr{D},^{-})$ by setting $\overline{B}=B\cup B^{\prime}$ for $B\in\mathscr{D}$.
 If $X$ is a topological space, then $(2^{X},^{-})$ and $(2^{X},^{\prime})$ become a closure algebra and a TBA respectively.
 For $A\subseteq2^{X}$, we write $\langle A,^{-}\rangle$ and $\langle A,^{\prime}\rangle$ for the closure sub-algebra and sub-TBA of $2^{X}$ respectively generated by $A$, which each include $X$ itself.